 According to the U.S. Department of Agriculture, 100 grams of crude wheat germ contain (1):

 Wheat germ also contains sodium, zinc, folic acid, and antioxidants that help maintain optimal health.
-What are the health benefits of wheat germ?
-Let’s take a look.
+Wheat germ benefits range from promoting heart health to reducing diabetes risk.
+Know them in detail from the section below.

 Wheat Germ Health Benefits